In-situ recovery—a move towards ‘keyhole mining’

 A step change is needed to convert the untapped wealth of currently uneconomic ore bodies into attractive targets for metals recovery and contributors to our economy.
 ISR may be the minimalist keyhole-mining approach to achieving such an objective.
 The future mining may involve selective value extraction and no legacy issues – about time!

-CSIRO’s hard rock mining research and development merged with CRCMining to form Mining3.
+CSIRO’s hard rock mining research and development merged in 2016 with CRCMining to form Mining3.
 Mining3 is leading a transformational initiative called InPlace Mining to deliver smaller surface footprints, reduced tailings generation, low environmental impact, higher degrees of automation, and lower capital intensity mines.
 In-situ mining sits within the range of methodologies that can be deployed, whereby an integrated suite of technologies (some still under development) is essential to the future success of the transformation of mining.

 The authors Drs Dave Robinson and Laura Kuhar are leading the Mining3/CSIRO ISR initiative and coordinating myriad projects and welcome participation and feedback.
 For more information or to find out how to participate in research projects, contact Dr Dave Robinson email@example.com.